Take this quiz and find out how well can you handle customer queries.

 - We made the call recording feature a top priority.

-- We developed a support system to take super special care of all our pissed-off customers so that no one has to go and post a review…
+- We developed a support system to take super special care of all our pissed-off customers.
+Now, no one has to go and post a bad review…

-Because of stories like this, I can say with full conviction that the angriest customers are actually the most precious ones who can help make disruptive improvements to your product, your systems, and your overall brand image.
+Because of such stories, I can say with full conviction that the angriest customers are actually the most precious ones.
+They can help make disruptive improvements to your product, your systems, and your overall brand image.

 #3 Give THEM the benefit of the doubt